exercism/python/exercises/crypto-square/README.md

 imtgdvsfearwermayoogoanouuiontnnlvtwttddesaohghnsseoau
 ```

-Output the encoded text in chunks.
-Phrases that fill perfect rectangles
+Output the encoded text in chunks that fill perfect rectangles `(r X c)`,
-`(r X c)` should be output `c` chunks of `r` length, separated by spaces.
+with `c` chunks of `r` length, separated by spaces.
+For phrases that are
-Phrases that do not fill perfect rectangles will have `n` empty spaces.
-Those spaces should be distributed evenly, added to the end of the last
+`n` characters short of the perfect rectangle, pad each of the last `n`
-`n` chunks.
+chunks with a single trailing space.

 ```text
 imtgdvs fearwer mayoogo anouuio ntnnlvt wttddes aohghn  sseoau